-According to the executive order on the fishery of Atlantic salmon, there is an obligation to report catches of salmon.
+There is a reporting obligation for everyone who fishes for salmon, in accordance with the Executive Order on Fishing for Salmon.
 The reporting obligation means that fishers must report their fishing activity every time they have emptied a net or fished with a hook or fishing rod, and there has been a catch.
 If a fisher has not been out fishing, or has fished but has not had a catch, this is referred to as a zero catch, which must also be reported.